 Your brake booster may be faulty or failing, which would cause your brake pedal to sink to the floor.
 Due to wear and aging, this frequently happens.
 This issue might manifest itself more quickly for people who frequently slam on their brakes or are stuck in stop-and-go traffic.
 Furthermore, when you press the brake pedal, the brake booster enhances the braking system by providing more force.
 Your brakes may not engage when you press the pedal if the system is failing, resulting in either a soft pedal or a pedal that doesn’t appear to work.

-What can you do to fix a brake pedal that goes to the floor?
+How to fix a brake pedal that goes to the floor

 Here’s how to fix a sinking brake pedal: